soumyargade/lightSensor/README.md

 # Light Sensor
 CSC 453 HW #1.
-I was in charge for the code for Device A which sampled the LDR and potentiometer values.
-I needed to use an ADC to retrieve the potentiometer values & after much research I ended up going with the MCP3008.
+I was in charge of the code for Device A which sampled the LDR and potentiometer values.
+I needed to use an ADC to retrieve the potentiometer values & after much research I ended up going with the MCP3008 as opposed to the ADS1115.
 ### Broker Readme
 Author: Carter Thunes, Laptop #1/Broker
 * The computer runs Mosquitto locally & acts as the MQTT broker server.
 It handles all messages from the clients and then routes the messages to the appropriate destination clients.